Sachinsharma0237/JK_tech_assignment/README.md

 For Document Management, you will handle CRUD operations on documents (create, read, update, delete), as well as file uploads.

 Step 5: Ingestion Trigger API
+Created an API endpoint (POST /ingestion/trigger/:documentId) Called the Python backend using HttpService
+Handled errors properly
+Configured the module to use HttpModule and ConfigModule Tested the API with Postman.